 With more than 2,800 institutions of higher education in Indonesia, student enrollments of more than 4 million, and significant public and private resources being invested each year, the performance of the Indonesian higher education system depends on more than accomplishments of a handful of institutions.
-The Higher Education Leadership and Management Project, in partnership with the Indonesian government, seeks to improve the academic performance of Indonesian basic and higher education sectors, so that education services will be of a higher quality and more relevant to the country’s economic and social growth.
+The Higher Education Leadership and Management Project (HELM), in partnership with the Indonesian government, improved the academic performance of basic and higher education sectors.
+This led to education services that are higher quality and more relevant to the country’s economic and social growth.

 The USAID-funded project strengthened Indonesian higher education institutional capacity to conduct financial management, general administration and management, and quality assurance.
 Through 13 higher education partnerships between the United States and Indonesia, HELM also addressed regional, national, and local development needs.

 Four networks were created across higher education institutions in Indonesia, including the Collaboration and Innovation Network (COIN), the Higher Education Leadership and Management Network (FORKOM KMPT), the Higher Education Financial Management Network (HEFIN), and the Higher Education Leadership and Management Program Alliance (AP-KMPT).